feeRnt/ps4-linux-12xx/README.md

 Hard work paid off!

 There are different branches that you can select on the repo,
 `ps4-linux-5.15.y` and `ps4-linux-5.15.y-conservative2` are branches with excessive debug logs, that helped me pinpoint the issue on the whole MMC stack.
 Due to the logging, it is not advisable to use those kernel branches.

+The `ps4-linux-5.15.y-fix` is a branch without the PS4 patches from codedwrench's Baikal branch.
+It still runs, but you will get bad errors, even on Aeolia/Belize consoles.
+Should be used for testing only.

-The primary release branches are:
+The main release branches are:
+`ps4-linux-5.15.15-fix-belize` : The clean WiFi fix branch for Kernel version 5.15.15 on Aeolia/Belize southbridges.
-`ps4-linux-5.15.y-fix-clean` : The clean WiFi fix branch for Kernel version 5.15.15
+`ps4-linux-5.15.15-fix-baikal` : The clean WiFi fix branch for Kernel version 5.15.15 on Baikal southbridges.
+Baikals don't have the WiFi/BT issue fixed here, but it's kept for testing only.
-`ps4-linux-5.15.189-fix-clean` : The clean WiFi fix branch for Kernel version 5.15.189 (Still broken, causes white LED on the PS4 during boot)
+`ps4-linux-5.15.189-fix-belize` : The clean WiFi fix branch for Kernel version 5.15.189 on Aeolia/Belize southbridges.
-`ps4-linux-6.15.y-crashniels`: The clean WiFi fix branch for Kernel version 6.15.4.
+`ps4-linux-6.15.y-crashniels` : The clean WiFi fix branch for Kernel version 6.15.4, on Aeolia/Belize southbridges.
+Based on crashniels' source, it causes display issues on certain monitors without 1080p or proper EDID exchange support.

 To compile them, you can simply fork the repo, go to the Actions tab and run the Workflow file for `build-kernel_latest.yaml` for a particular branch.